Q-xyz/BarnBridge-SmartExposure/SPEC.md

 - owns the required amount of tokens (either `deltaA` of `TokenA` or `deltaB` of `TokenB`)
 - has approved `EPool` as `spender` of her tokens

-Further, parameter `fracDelta` allows `sender` to define the fraction of the total `deltaA`  and `deltaB` that should be rebalanced.
-For `fracDelta=1` a full rebalance is executed pushing the exposure of all tranches back to their respective target exposure.
-If `fracDelta<1` only a partial rebalance is executed pushing the exposure of all tranches proportionally closer to the target exposure.

 ### collectFee

 Sends the accumulated fees in `TokenA` and `TokenB`, tracked in variables `cumulativeFeeA` and `cumulativeFeeB`, to the `feesOwner`.